 11:10am: Blanch and bake off pretzels.
 Don’t forget the baking soda in the blanching water if you want your pretzels to be pretzel colored, otherwise they will be light and won’t have the crackly pretzels bite on the outside.
 Wash your hands.

 11:30am: Everything is paco’d.
+(We use a PacoJet to make our ice cream).
 Lucia, what are you going to do?
 Brulees and chocolate peanut butter terrine?
 I love it.
-I’ll deal with the triple chocolate semifreddo, the cinnamon rolls and the pig tails.
+I’ll deal with the triple chocolate semifreddo, the cinnamon rolls (video recipe) and the pig tails.
 When you’re done with the terrine, could you make the langues du chat for the brulees?
 Great!

 12:00pm: “Order in: ugly ends and ugly ends again.
 That’s two all day.”
 “2 ugly ends, heard.”
 Throw 12 in the oven and get out your cinnamon roll dough.
 It’s been in the fridge all night, and it’s ready to go.
 Wash your hands.
 Mix up your cinnamon sugar and butter, divide your dough in half.
 “Order in: ugly ends!”
 Ugly ends, heard.”
 Send the 2 ends to the window.
 Drop 1 more order.
 “Order in: pig tails!”
 “Pig tails, heard.”
 Drop 4 pig tails in the fryer and set up your plate.
 Get your chocolate sauce and a glass with a liner for the tails.
 Ends are hot?
 To the window.
 Back to the rolls.
 Wash your hands.
 Roll the dough and spread the cinnamon sugar.
 Roll up; cut in 12.
 Repeat.
 Check pig tails.
 Ready?
 Yes.
 Good.
 Toss in cinnamon sugar, put in the lined glass.
 Hit it with some powdered sugar and send it to the window.
 Back to the cinnamon rolls.
 Where was I?
 Oh, yeah—repeat.
 One more cylinder of cinnamon dough cut into 12 more pieces.
 Cover and let proof.